 Therefore if you have Parental Responsibility in the eyes of the law you are recognised as having all the legal powers to make and take appropriate decisions in relation to the upbringing of your child.

 A mother automatically acquires Parental Responsibility by virtue of giving birth to her child.
 In addition a married father (irrespective of whether the parties were married at the time of the birth of the child) also automatically acquires Parental Responsibility in respect of his child.

-As from the 1st December 2003 unmarried fathers who are registered on the birth certificate of their child will also automatically acquire Parental Responsibility in respect of their child.
+Under the Adoption and Children Act 2002 and as from the 1st December 2003 unmarried fathers who are registered on the birth certificate of their child will also automatically acquire Parental Responsibility in respect of their child.

 Therefore this can come as a complete shock to those unmarried fathers who presumed by virtue of their biological status as the father of the child that they will have acquired an equal status as the mother, when in fact they will not have the same legal standing if -

 - The child was born pre 1st December 2003 and the father has not acquired Parental Responsibility by virtue of marriage to the mother; or

 - The child was born after the 1st December 2003 but the father has not been named on the child’s birth certificate

 This means that the unmarried father without Parental Responsibility will not be able to give permission for medical treatment or will not be legally entitled to school progress reports etc.